-Bonus Program.
-During 2000, certain officers and employees within the Company's restaurant operations, commissary and equipment areas, including several executive officers, were eligible to receive bonuses based on the attainment of operational goals during the fiscal year.
-The operational goals include targeted sales and profits at the restaurant or commissary level, or on a Company-wide basis, depending upon the employee's position, or the opening of a targeted number of Company-owned or franchised restaurants.
-The Board retains discretion to award bonuses in excess of the pre-determined maximum if growth or performance is exceptional and results from the efforts of the officer or employee.
-Other officers received discretionary cash bonuses based upon a review of performance by his or her supervisor or, in the case of executive officers, the Committee.
+During 2001, certain officers and employees within the Company's restaurant operations, development and commissary areas, including one executive officer, were eligible to receive bonuses based on the attainment of operational goals during the fiscal year.
+The operational goals include targeted sales and profits at the restaurant or commissary level, or on a Company-wide basis, depending upon the employee's position, or the development or opening of a targeted number of Company-owned or franchised restaurants.